flare-foundation/flare-tx-sdk/README.md

 - [Interacting with the C-chain contracts](#c-chain-contracts-1)
 - [Staking on the P-chain](#staking-1)

-The SDK is designed to simplify blockchain interactions and offer future-proof support for the above described actions, making it easier to develop apps on the [Flare networks](#network-object).
+The SDK is designed to simplify blockchain interactions and offer future-proof support for the above described actions, making it easier to develop apps on [Flare's networks](#network-object).
 It can be integrated with both [standard and custom wallets](#wallet-implementation) for transaction signing, and provides detailed, step-by-step [transaction tracking](#transaction-tracking).

 ## Quick start

 To install the library in a Node.js project, run
 ```
-npm install @flarenetworks/flare-tx-sdk
+npm install @flarenetwork/flare-tx-sdk
 ```

 The following is a brief overview of the available actions.
 Suppose